Carole James: Background

 James was born in Dukinfield, Cheshire, England, and raised in North Battleford, Saskatchewan, and in Victoria, British Columbia.
+Her father was Métis but she grew up without him and did not learn about her Indigenous heritage until after completing high school.

 After graduating from high school, James and her first husband worked in institutions for the developmentally disabled in Alberta and British Columbia.
 As a mother of young children, Alison and Evan, she became involved in a parents' group in Victoria, which led to her first foray into politics.
-James self-identifies as part Métis, and in 2004 married her long-time partner, Albert Gerow, a First Nations artist and former Burns Lake municipal councillor and Royal Canadian Mounted Police officer.
+In 2004, James married her long-time partner, Albert Gerow, a First Nations artist and former Burns Lake municipal councillor and Royal Canadian Mounted Police officer.
 Gerow was the chief of the Ts'il Kaz Koh First Nation in Burns Lake.
 James has been a foster parent for over twenty years.

 On July 13, 2006, James announced publicly that she had been diagnosed with localized uterine endometrial cancer.
 She underwent surgery and radiation treatment and her prognosis is considered to be excellent.
 In March 2020, James announced that she was diagnosed with Parkinson's disease and did not run in the 2020 British Columbia general election.

 Early career

 James served on the Greater Victoria School Board from 1990 to 2001, including seven terms as chair, and gained a province-wide profile in her unprecedented five terms as president of the BC School Trustees Association.
 She also served at the national level as vice-president of the Canadian School Boards Association.
 From 1999 to 2001, James held the position of director of child care policy for the British Columbia government.
 In addition, she served on several local and provincial panels and committees.

-In 2001, James ran unsuccessfully for the NDP in the riding of Victoria-Beacon Hill only losing by 35 Votes to BC Liberal candidate Jeff Bray.
-She subsequently moved to Prince George, British Columbia to serve as the director of child and family services for Carrier Sekani Family Services, and later as co-ordinator of the Northern Aboriginal Authority for Families.
+In 2001, James ran unsuccessfully for the NDP in the riding of Victoria-Beacon Hill only losing by 35 votes to BC Liberal candidate Jeff Bray.
+She subsequently moved to Prince George, British Columbia, to serve as the director of child and family services for Carrier Sekani Family Services, and later as co-ordinator of the Northern Aboriginal Authority for Families.